-GET RID OF FACE STAINS AND SUN SPOTS
+GET RID OF FACE STAINS AND SUNSPOTS

 What is hyperpigmentation and how to get rid of it?
 The almost flawless, perfectly even complexion we see in girls on Instagram, in magazines, and other media that try to sell us an illusion does not really exist.
-Small small irregularities, freckles, blemishes, and inconsistent tone are a completely natural and normal thing and it’s possible to achieve those results with facial treatments in Soze beauty cosmetic salon.
+Small small irregularities, freckles, blemishes, and inconsistent tone are completely natural and normal things and it’s possible to achieve those results with facial treatments in Soze beauty cosmetic salon.
 And that’s why we really shouldn’t feel bad.
 And yet, no matter how hard we try to embrace ourselves and all our shortcomings, it is true that we women secretly sometimes want just that – perfection in every form and shape.
 Perfect facial skin is an absolute imperative for most ladies, and hyperpigmentation on the face, which puts visible spots on the skin, cheeks, the area above the lips, or on the nose, is not a charming phenomenon at all.

 WHAT IS HYPERPIGMENTATION?

 Spots on the skin Facial hyperpigmentation is the process of creating a dark spot on the face and surface of our skin due to excessive secretion of melanin – a pigment that gives natural color to our face, body, hair, and eyes.
 Increased production of this element is most often caused by excessive exposure to sunlight, but genetic predispositions, age, hormonal status, and certain changes in the skin in the form of injuries or inflammation can also be the causes of this problem.
 Although melanin is practically a natural filter that protects our skin from harmful UV rays, and although thanks to it we return from summer vacation beautifully tanned, too long sunbathing in uncontrolled conditions will disrupt these natural processes and result in unwanted pigmented marks on visible parts of our skin.